|

 Not only does this give you wiggle room to add more light without sacrificing storage, it also lights up your shelf decor!

-Country Style Kitchen Shelf Styling
+15. Go with Country Style Kitchen Shelf Decor

 I’m a sucker for a draped apron and good old fashioned mason jars.